$186.95 Only Per Year

 The FORUM then notifies the responding party about the request.
 This gets done on an immediate basis.
 The responding party receives one official copy of the request.
 That’s when the twenty-day rule comes into play.
 The responding party then has 20 calendar days to file an official response.
 Then, the arbitrator can reconsider the award if the following factors become met:

-1. The arbitration program Order or Award has not gotten finalized.
+1. The Program Order or Award has not gotten finalized.

-2. The arbitration program Order or Award features obvious mistakes in the material.
+2. The Program Order or Award features obvious mistakes in the material.
 Also, the Order/Award cannot seem too ambiguous to the arbitrator.

 4. An arbitrator determines the issue has not gotten agreed-upon for submission.
-This applies to both parties within the arbitration program.
+This applies to both parties within the arbitration process.

 A decade ago, the National Arbitration Forum (FORUM) made an important request.
 They asked the AMSA Board to increase the fees that the FORUM assesses.
 This applies toward the administration of many cases.
 The new fees (listed below) went into effect on October 1, 2010.
 They replace the previous fees that were active as of January 1, 2006.
 But keep in mind that there are three fees that have not gotten increased: